shuffledandsorted/rct/docs/paper/quantum_rct.md

 ### 3.4 Connection to Classical RCT and Program Structure

-The quantum framework presented here extends classical Recursive Contract Theory [ChaosQuery & Cursor, 2023] in a natural way, particularly in the domain of program structure and Abstract Syntax Trees (ASTs).
+The quantum framework presented here extends classical Recursive Contract Theory [ChaosQueery & Claude-Cursor, 2023] in a natural way, particularly in the domain of program structure and Abstract Syntax Trees (ASTs).
 Where classical RCT builds deterministic program structures through recursive contracts, quantum RCT allows these structures to exist in superposition until measurement.
 This quantum extension preserves the core insight of classical RCT - that complex structures emerge through recursive contract formation - while adding the power of quantum superposition and measurement.

 ### 3.4.1 Quantum AST Formation